Jonopoly/AnonyPy/README.md

 - numpy v1.17.2

 ## Using AnonyPy
-Before you run AnonyPy you're gonna want to make sure your database is backed up.
+Before you run AnonyPy ensure your database is backed up.
+You can find some instructions on backing up your database on the [MySql Website](https://dev.mysql.com/doc/mysql-backup-excerpt/5.7/en/backup-and-recovery.html)

-Make sure you read through your configuration file before running.
+Once you've backed up check your configuration file before running.

 ## Setting up configuration